-- Can my audiologist or otolaryngologist make adjustments and repairs?
+- Can my child's audiologist or otolaryngologist make adjustments and repairs?

 - Can any other assistive technological devices be used with the hearing aids?

 Hearing aids typically need to be replaced after about five years.
-New programmable and digital hearing aids which can be adjusted as the level of hearing changes may reduce the need for replacement.
+New, programmable and digital hearing aids, that can be adjusted as the level of hearing changes, may reduce the need for replacement.